The spice must flow. But it also has to wait.

 You should read: To Sleep in a Sea of Stars by Christopher Paolini

 The sandworms in Dune are definitely some of the creepiest monsters in SF, and their connection to the spice is shrouded in mystery.
 While you wait to see sandworms on the screen, you can dive into the mystery of the creature discovered by a xenobiologist during what was supposed to be a routine survey mission on an uncolonized planet.
+Plus, Paolini has more coming in this same world, so stay tuned!

 You love vintage SF set on a desert planet: